andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 ---
 {% include JB/setup %}

-## Something Fails; Then Something New Comes Along
+## Something Fails.
+Then Something New Comes Along
 (And by "comes along" I mean Gelfand gifts us another trick-nugget.)

 In Problem 119, Gelfand asks us to factor $a^4 + b^4$.
 It looks simple enough.
 But it's not.
 Spot the '$+$'.
 That, plus the pesky even-ness of the powers mean our seemingly all-conquering tricks have encountered a crack in their armour.